 When it comes to law firms, you may have to decide which area you’re most interested in.

-It can be difficult to choose a specific area if you don’t have any experience in the field.
+Choosing a specific area can be difficult if you have no experience in the field.

-Luckily, this article will show you how to get experience by doing legal internships, and how to put that experience on your resume.
+Luckily, this article will show you how to get experience through legal internships and how to put that experience on your resume.

 Types of law internships